Prenatal care and tests

 |First, you consume a special sugary drink from your doctor.
 A blood sample is taken one hour later to look for high blood sugar levels.|

-||Your doctor will tell you what to eat a few days before the test.
+|Glucose tolerance test||This test is done at 26 to 28 weeks to diagnose gestational diabetes.||Your doctor will tell you what to eat a few days before the test.
 Then, you cannot eat or drink anything but sips of water for 14 hours before the test.
 Your blood is drawn to test your "fasting blood glucose level."
 Then, you will consume a sugary drink.
 Your blood will be tested every hour for three hours to see how well your body processes sugar.|

 |Group B streptococcus (STREP-tuh-KOK-uhss) infection||This test is done at 36 to 37 weeks to look for bacteria that can cause pneumonia or serious infection in newborn.||A swab is used to take cells from your vagina and rectum to be tested.|

 |Maternal serum screen (also called quad screen, triple test, triple screen, multiple marker screen, or AFP)||

 A screening test done at 15 to 20 weeks to detect higher risk of: